 Half of the participants in the trial were randomly assigned to receive atezolizumab in combination with nab-paclitaxel, and half received only nap-paclitaxel plus a placebo.
 About 41% of the participants had PD-L1 on their immune cells.

 The investigators found that women whose tumors tested positive for PD-L1 and received the immunotherapy-chemotherapy combination had a median overall survival of 25 months, compared to 18 months for the chemotherapy-only group.
 The combination therapy also improved progression-free survival (PFS) — the length of time before the cancer worsened.
 Median PFS was 7.5 months for the combination group, compared to 5.0 months for the chemotherapy-alone group.

-A similar proportion of patients in each treatment group had adverse events.
-The type and severity of those adverse events were similar in the groups.
+A similar proportion of patients in each group had adverse side effects.
+The incidence of immune-related toxicities was higher among patients receiving atezolizumab.